Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Proof of Theorem

-We begin the proof of Theorem \ref{thm:call} by regularizing the payoff of a call option by replacing it with the Black-Scholes price of a call with volatility $\sigb$ and time to maturity $\gam>0$.
-We define
+In this appendix, we consider payoffs $h$ satisfying Assumption \ref{itm:h}.
+We regularize such a payoff $h$ by replacing it with its Black-Scholes price with time to maturity $\gam>0$ and volatility $\sigb(z)$ which appears as a constant volatility, $z$ being a parameter.
+Accordingly, we define {

-where $C_{BS}(t,x;K,T,\sigb)$ denotes the Black-Scholes price of a call option as a function of the current time $t,$ the stock price $x$, the strike price $K$, the expiration date $T$ and the volatility $\sigb$.
-Explicitly, we have

-We note that, for $\gam>0$, the regularized payoff $h^\gam$ is $C^\infty$, and {is at most linearly growing in $x$ and has bounded derivatives.
-As such, $h^\gam$ satisfies the assumptions on the payoff function in Theorem \ref{thm:accuracy}.}
+where $P_{BS}(\tau,x;\sigma)$ is the Black-Scholes price of an option with payoff $h$ as a function of the time to maturity $\tau$, the stock price $x$, and the volatility $\sigma$. } We note that, for $\gam>0$, the regularized payoff $h^\gam$, as a function of $x$, is $C^\infty$, at most polynomially growing at $0$ and $+\infty$ as well as its derivatives.
+As such, $h^\gam$ is smooth, as considered in Appendix \ref{appendix:proof}.

-The price $P^{\eps,\gam}$ of the option with the regularized payoff satisfies
+The price $P^{\eps,\delta,\gam}(t,x,y,z)$ of the option with the regularized payoff satisfies